SuppliedOrange/scrapegencli/README.md

 <br>

 # What is this?
 I made a webscraper called [scrapegen](https://github.com/SuppliedOrange/scrapegen) for a certain website that uses the Deep Dream AI image generator.
 This webscraper bypasses the paywall by generating new accounts each time it is initialized.
-Free AI art, forever.
-### "That's it?"
-There's img2img, inpainting and more but honestly why would I program that when I could be playing R6S while drinking my favourite cold coffee.
-Jokes aside, this is about as powerful as an early stablediffusion model that runs on CPU proccessing.
-So yeah, that's it.

 <br>